Frequently Asked Questions

 Q: Is running the sanctuary your full-time job?

 A: Running the sanctuary certainly is (much more than) a full-time job, but our founders both work full-time jobs in addition to running the sanctuary, as do most of the volunteers who keep the sanctuary running.
-We are not paid for any of our sanctuary work, but we do it because it's our life purpose.
+We are not paid for any of our sanctuary work, but we do it because it's a calling.
 And because we know the animals need us!

 Q: Are donations tax-deductible?